lynwoodsan/dimos/docs/development.md

 ### IDE quick start

-Install the *Dev Containers* plug-in for VS Code, Cursor, or your IDE of choice (you’ll likely be prompted automatically).
+Install the *Dev Containers* plug-in for VS Code, Cursor, or your IDE of choice (you’ll likely be prompted automatically when you open our repo).

 ### Shell only quick start

-Clone the repo and run:
+Terminal within your IDE should use devcontainer transparently given you installed the plugin, but in case you want to run our shell without an IDE, you can use `./bin/dev`
+(it depends on npm/node being installed)

 ```sh
 ./bin/dev